- Debt collection agencies work on behalf of creditors to get you to pay.

 When dealing with a collection agency, be careful not to re-age a debt.
 Don't make a voluntary payment or acknowledge the debt.

 Statutes of limitations are tricky.
 State laws set a time limit for debt collections.
-For example, the California statute of limitations for credit card debt is four years, and in New York, six years.
+For example, the California statute of limitations for credit card debt is four years and six years in New York.
 However, it is still possible for some creditors to sue you even if the time has expired.
-Sometimes it is hard to determine the actual age of the debt and the existing law that covers the debt.
+Sometimes it is hard to determine the actual age of the debt and the existing law that covers it.
 The collector may have a different take on the expiration date and pursue a lawsuit against you.

 Negotiating with a debt collection agency

 Most agencies buy collection accounts for 1 to 10 cents on the dollar.
-Even ones that act as agents for the original creditors want to close an account as quickly as possible.
-They contact you through emails, phone calls, and pressure tactics to get you to pay as much as possible.
+Even those acting as agents for the original creditors want to close an account as quickly as possible.
+They contact you through emails and phone calls and apply pressure tactics to get you to pay as much as possible.
 Since most consumers fall behind on payments due to hardship, almost all collection agencies are willing to reach an agreement.

 Your first option is to try to negotiate a settlement with them.
 Debt negotiation is a skill and requires a significant amount of time and effort.
 Here are three tips: